-NAME OF SUB-FUND SUSTAINABLE ASIA BOND FUND Classes available for investment AA Acc, AA (HKD) Acc, AA (AUD Hedged) Acc, AA (SGD Hedged) Acc, AA (USD) MDIST (G), AA (HKD) MDIST (G), AA (AUD Hedged) MDIST (G), AA (SGD Hedged) MDIST (G), AA (GBP Hedged) MDIST (G), AA (RMB Hedged) MDIST (G), I Acc, I (EUR Hedged) Acc, I3 Acc, I3 (SGD Hedged) Acc, I5 (GBP Hedged) Acc, I5 (EUR Hedged) Acc, I5 (CHF Hedged) Acc, I6 Acc, I6 (GBP Hedged) Acc, I6 (EUR Hedged) Acc, I6 (SGD Hedged) Acc, I6 (SGD Hedged) Acc, I6 (SGD Hedged) Acc Investment Manager/ Sub-Investment Manager The Investment Manager of the Sub-Fund is Manulife Investment Management (Hong Kong) Limited which is regulated by the SFC in Hong Kong.
-Pursuant to an investment management agreement dated 12 April 2019 as novated by way of a novation agreement effective 1 July 2021 among Carne Global Fund Managers (Luxembourg) S.A., the Company, the Management Company and the Investment Manager (as may be amended from time to time), the Investment Manager has agreed to provide investment management services in respect of the Sub-Fund.
-The Sub-Investment Manager of the Sub-Fund is Manulife Investment Management (Singapore) Pte.
+NAME OF SUB-FUND SUSTAINABLE ASIA BOND FUND Classes available for investment AA Acc, AA (HKD) Acc, AA (AUD Hedged) Acc, AA (SGD Hedged) Acc, AA (USD) MDIST (G), AA (HKD) MDIST (G), AA (AUD Hedged) MDIST (G), AA (SGD Hedged) MDIST (G), AA (GBP Hedged) MDIST (G), AA (RMB Hedged) MDIST (G), I Acc, I (EUR Hedged) Acc, 13 Acc, 13 (SGD Hedged) Acc, I5 Acc, I5 (GBP Hedged) Acc, I5 (EUR Hedged) Acc, I5 (CHF Hedged) Acc, I6 Acc, I6 (GBP Hedged) Acc, I6 (EUR Hedged) Acc, I6 (CHF Hedged) Acc, I6 (AUD Hedged) Acc, I6 (SGD Hedged) Acc Investment Manager/ Sub-Investment Manager The Investment Manager of the Sub-Fund is Manulife Investment Management (Hong Kong) Limited which is regulated by the SFC in Hong Kong.
+Pursuant to an investment management agreement dated 12 April 2019 as novated by way of a novation agreement effective 1 July 2021 among Carne Global Fund Managers (Luxembourg) S.A., the Company, the Management Company and the Investment Manager (as may be amended from time to time), the Investment Manager has agreed to provide investment Manager of the Sub-Fund is Manulife Investment Management (Singapore) Pte.
 Ltd., which is regulated by the Monetary Authority of Singapore.
 A sub-investment management agreement has been entered into by the Investment Manager and the Sub-Investment Manager on 31 July 2020 (as may be amended from time to time), under which the Sub-Investment Manager has agreed to provide sub-investment management services in respect of the Sub-Fund.